-PIHP staff under direction of the PIHP Medical Director assumes responsibility for continuous monitoring and updating of all practice guidelines and clinical protocols, with regard to the latest literature, state/federal rules and regulations, and most effective standards of care.
+PIHP staff under direction of the PIHP Medical Director assumes responsibility for continuous monitoring and updating of all practice guidelines and clinical protocols, regarding the latest literature, state/federal rules and regulations, and most effective standards of care.
 Updates are completed at a minimum of every two (2) years.